vnt-github/cs238p/lectures/9_interrupts_and_system_calls.md

     - processor accesses the handler through and entry in the interrupt descriptor table(IDT).

 - Debug instruction:
-    - special 0xcc instruction -> 4 hardware debug break points.
+    - special 0xcc instruction inserted in binary as breakpoint -> 4 hardware debug breakpoints which are faster.
-    - use special hardware mode of single stepping.
+    - use special hardware mode for single stepping.

 ---
 Case #1: interrupt path no change in privilege level: